lairdgrouplancaster/QCoDeS-Plotter/README.md

 * The bottom toolbar displays the current coordinates of the mouse.
 * The left toolbar is used to change to assigned axes, this is mainly used for heatmaps with more than 2 independent variables but can be used to flip axes.
 * The left toolbar also contains specialist functionality.
+* The right toolbar controls operations, which are ran during the refresh process but after the data is collected from the database.
+After selecting from the bottom table, they appear in the top table.
+You can then enter inputs as needed and drag to sort the order in which the operations are run. (top to bottom)
+  The right toolbar is hidden by default but can be opened through any method or the plot context menu.

 ### Line Graphs